ACC 101 Financial Accounting - 3 credits

 ACC 205 Business Enterprise Systems- 3 credits (cross-listed as BUA 205)

-Manual accounting systems are quickly disappearing, and in their place are computers and the complexity of automated databases.
-This course introduces students to a major computerized accounting package, and provides a framework for establishing and controlling financial information systems through the use of journals, ledgers, trial balances, and financial statements.
-Using simple flowcharting techniques, students will appreciate how transactions affect an organization, and recognize when management or ethical issues surface.
+This course introduces the framework for establishing and controlling financial information systems through the use of journals, ledgers, trial balances, and financial statements.
+Using flowcharting techniques, students will appreciate how transactions affect an organization, and recognize when management or ethical issues surface.
 All major business processes are considered including sales, purchases, asset management, inventory, and payroll.
+In addition, the growth of so-called, “Big Data”, and data analytics is discussed and their concepts developed.
+Prerequisites: ACC 102.

 ACC 250 Principles of Finance (cross-listed as BUA 250)

-An examination of the modern theories that explain financial decision-making.
+An examination of the theories that explain financial decision-making.
 This course considers decisions made by managers to obtain, manage, and invest funds for the operation of the organization.
-Topics include the time value of money, financial markets and institutions, financial instruments, financial planning, ratio analysis, working capital management and capital budgeting.
+Topics include the time value of money, financial markets and institutions, financial instruments and their valuation, financial planning, ratio analysis, working capital management and capital budgeting.
+Prerequisites: BUA 219, ECO 101 and ECO 102

 An examination of how ethical and moral considerations interact with the role of business and its search for legitimacy within our society.
-Business must identify various organization stakeholders, recognize the conflicting demands that emanate from each, and develop management behaviors, policies and practices that are acceptable to as many as possible.
-Students engage in understanding the societal, organizational, and institutional pressures on businesses and their employees when making decisions.
-Changing ethical and moral standards as businesses transcend political and cultural boundaries in the global marketplace merit attention.
+Professionals must identify various organization stakeholders, recognize the conflicting demands that emanate from each, and develop management behaviors, policies and practices that are acceptable to as many as possible.
+Students engage in understanding the societal, organizational, and institutional pressures on enterprises and their employees when making decisions.
+Changing ethical and moral standards as businesses transcend political, regulatory, and cultural boundaries in the global marketplace merit attention.
 Real-life and hypothetical case study situations are used to enhance the classroom experience.
+Prerequisites: Sophomore standing

 An examination of how ethical and moral considerations interact with the role of business and its search for legitimacy within our society.
-Business must identify various organization stakeholders, recognize the conflicting demands that emanate from each, and develop management behaviors, policies and practices that are acceptable to as many as possible.
-Students engage in understanding the societal, organizational, and institutional pressures on businesses and their employees when making decisions.
-Changing ethical and moral standards as businesses transcend political and cultural boundaries in the global marketplace merit attention.
+Professionals must identify various organization stakeholders, recognize the conflicting demands that emanate from each, and develop management behaviors, policies and practices that are acceptable to as many as possible.
+Students engage in understanding the societal, organizational, and institutional pressures on enterprises and their employees when making decisions.
+Changing ethical and moral standards as businesses transcend political, regulatory, and cultural boundaries in the global marketplace merit attention.
 Real-life and hypothetical case study situations are used to enhance the classroom experience.
 This course fulfills the SAGE Ethics Requirement (SER) designation.
+Prerequisite: Sophomore standing

-ACC 308 Advanced Financial Accounting - 3 credits
+ACC 309 Intermediate Accounting I - 3 credits

 A comprehensive analysis and review of the issues relating to various levels of inter-company corporate investments.
 Students study acquisitions, mergers and consolidations and the applicable financial reporting required for both domestic and international corporations.
-Additional topics include partnership formation and dissolution and accounting for governmental entities.
+Additional topics include partnership formation and dissolution and accounting for governmental entities and private not for profit entities.
+Prerequisites: ACC 310.

-An analysis and appraisal of current auditing principles and procedures involving staff organization, professional ethics and legal responsibility, internal control, audit programs and working papers and original record examination.
+An analysis and appraisal of current auditing principles, assurance services, and procedures involving staff organization, professional ethics and legal responsibility, internal control, audit programs and working papers and original record examination.
 Students are required to complete a comprehensive audit case study.
+Prerequisites: ACC 310.